rvl-lab-utoronto/panda_robot/README.md

 # RVL University of Toronto

-This repository contains instructions for creating Gym like interfaces using the real Franka Emika Panda arm, for prototyping RL algorithms.
+This repository contains instructions for creating Gym like interfaces through ROS using the real Franka Emika Panda arm, for prototyping RL algorithms.

 # Running the Panda Arm through ROS or OpenAI Gym